2020–21 European Rugby Champions Cup: Seeding

 The twenty four teams would be broken down into two pools of twelve.
 Originally, four rounds of inter-pool play was to be followed by a knockout stage, featuring two-legged quarterfinals, and single leg semi-finals and final (to be held in Marseille on 22 May 2021).
 However at suspension of the tournament in January 2021, only two rounds of the pool stage were completed and the revised format would introduce a round of 16 following these.

 For the purposes of the pool draw, the clubs would be separated into tiers based on their league finishing position, and clubs from the same league in the same tier would not be drawn into the same pool.
 The number 1 and number 2 ranked clubs from each league will be in Tier 1, the number 3 and number 4 ranked clubs would be in Tier 2, the number 5 and 6 ranked clubs would be in Tier 3, and the number 7 and number 8 ranked clubs would be Tier 4.

 The pool stage would feature the Tier 1 teams playing the Tier 4 teams in their pool (that are not from the same league) twice in a home or away manner, while the Tier 2 and 3 clubs would follow in a similar manner.

 When the revised format was announced, the top eight teams from each pool would qualify for the knockout stage of the Champions Cup and teams finishing between 9th and 12th in each pool would join the Challenge Cup at the Round of 16 stage, joining eight qualifiers from the Challenge Cup pool stage.
 Due to the suspension in January 2021, only six weekends of play would be provided for, three less than in previous seasons.

 Pool stage

 The draw took place on 28 October 2020 at the Maison du Sport International in Lausanne, Switzerland.
-The 24 teams were draw into the two pools as follows, this also shows their opponents.
+The 24 teams were drawn into the two pools as follows, this also shows their opponents.
 Fixtures were announced on 13 November 2020.